lbod/delitetutorial/tutorials/beginner.md

 ```js
 return register("custom-element", [HTMLElement, Widget], { .....
 ```
+Note that we just accepted the default names the `yo` generator created for us.
+In case there's any confusion, the module name created `CustomElement` bears no relation to the custom element name i.e. `custom-element`.

 TODO: NOTE SURE WHAT THIS MEANS, THIS WAS FOR AN OLDER VERSION OF THE PARSER??:
 (Note that here, we're not explicitly requiring the module for the custom element i.e. `"custom/CustomElement"`, `delite/register` takes care of this for us for declarative created widgets).